medusa-project/kumquat/README.md

 Delayed::Job can also run continually, using `bin/rails jobs:work`.
 This is how it runs in production, but it won't pick up code changes while running.

+# Documentation

+The `rake doc:generate` command invokes YARD to generate HTML documentation for the code base.